yassourlab/GInGeR/README.md

 `-t` or `--threads` - An integer specifying the number of threads that will be used for running Kraken2, SPAdes and Minimap2.
 Default is 1.

-`--reads-ratio-th` - A float in the range [0,1] specifying the minimal % of reads that need to be mapped to a certain species for it to be included in the analysis.
+`--species-inclusion-threshold` - A float in the range [0,1] specifying the minimal fraction of reads that need to be mapped to a certain species for it to be included in the analysis.
+This represents read-based abundance (proportion of DNA sequences in the sample), not cell count abundance.
+Species with larger genomes contribute more reads than those with smaller genomes at equal cell counts.
 Default is 0.01 (1%).

 `--max-species-representatives` - The maximal references per species that will be downloaded from UHGG and taken into account in the aggregation of results at the species level.
 Default is 100.